 Step Three: Breathe in.
 Think of a specific request to bring to Jesus.

 Step Four: Breathe out.
 Feel His peace surrounding you, enveloping you.

-Can you tell I like yoga?
-These breathing techniques really help to quiet my heart and mind, and help me to refocus on God.
+Can you tell I like meditation?
+These breathing techniques really help to quiet my heart and mind and help me to refocus on God.